Garden waste collection subscriptions

-The full annual fee is £30 for a 12 month subscription.
-Subscriptions run until the end of March each year, but for the rest of the current year until 31 March 2020 the price is £25.
-Existing subscribers to the service will need to re-subscribe to continue receiving the service after 1 April 2020, renewals should be available from the start of March 2020.
+The full annual fee is £60 for a 12 month subscription.
+Subscriptions run until the end of March each year.
+Existing subscribers to the service will need to re-subscribe to continue receiving the service after 1 April 2023, renewals should be available from the start of March 2023.

 How do I know if I am eligible for the garden waste service?

 Can I pay for more than one year when I subscribe?

 The garden waste service is a yearly service and residents should pay for collections only for the number of bins required for the given year (for example, if you'd like one bin collected, select subscribe for one bin collections).

 What if I don’t subscribe to the garden waste collection service?

 We have now stopped collecting garden waste from brown bins which do not have a valid subscription in place.
 Non-subscribers will be responsible for making their own arrangements for disposing of any garden waste from that point.
 If you have a brown bin that you no longer need please contact us to request its removal.

 Why is the council asking me to put out food and garden waste separately?

 We are expecting the law will change in the near future, and it will become a legal requirement to collect and treat food waste and garden waste separately.
 We're starting to separate our services for these materials now, so they are ready for the change.

 What if my garden waste bin/caddy has been stolen or lost?